oveas/sqltex/README.md

 with Strawberry Perl.

-The files `sqltex-2.1\SQLTeX.EXE`, `sqltex-2.1\src\SQLTeX.cfg` and `sqltex-2.1\src\SQLTeX_r.dat` must be placed manually in the directory of your choice, all in the same direcrtory.
+The files `sqltex-2.1\SQLTeX.EXE`, `sqltex-2.1\src\SQLTeX.cfg` and `sqltex-2.1\src\SQLTeX_r.dat` must be placed manually in the directory of your choice, all in the same directory.

 #### OpenVMS ####